facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/1_command_line_overrides.md

 # Changing an existing item
 KEY=VALUE

-# Adding a new item
+# Appending a new item
 +KEY=VALUE

 # Deleting an existing item